ArchitectureProject/.github/profile/README.md

 The session microservice was made using C# and PostgreSQL.
 It aims to **manage the sessions in each bowling park alley**.
 A session is a "tab" at a given time in a given bowling alley of a given bowling park.
 This is **where the orders and the total amount of the bill are linked to the QRCode.** It also keeps track of a potential occuring payment for this session, **ensuring that no others payments are launched while another one is processing**.
 From it you can **order**, **pay in three different manners**, get the **currents session's information** and **close the current session** if everything have been paid.
 It also **notify every users in the session when a customer pay any amount** using web sockets.

+> Websockets are done using Microsoft's technology : SignalR in ASP .NET.
+This powerful library can adapt to the client's capabilities by using different real-time transports, such as Server Sent Events, Forever Frame, Long polling or Websockets mentioned above.

 - Order Microservice